Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 - **where we are** : geographical region of the authentication request
 - **what we do** : writing a signature or performing any action

+#### OTP (One-Time Password)

+OTP is a form of MFA designed to make it harder for attackers to authenticate as a valid user.
+It consists in forcing the user to provide not only his password, but also a one-time password.
+The one-time password is provided via smartphone app, email, SMS, token...

+The OTP value is generated as a hash of a **seed** and a **moving factor**.
+The seed is decided once at the creation of the user account and never changes.
+The moving factor changes everytime a new OTP is requested by the user, causing the different value everytime.

+There are 2 main types of OTP are **HOTP** and **TOTP**, that differ in the moving factor they use.

+**HOTP** (HMAC-based OTP) uses a moving factor based on a counter.
+Every time a HOTP is requested and validated, the moving factor is incremented.
+HOTP does not have any expiration mechanism for generated passwords.
+Yubico's Yubikey is an example of OTP generator using HOTP.

+**TOTP** (Time-based OTP)  uses a moving factor based on time, with a timestep of 30 or 60 seconds.
+A given OTP is valid only during a single timestep, making it harder to brute-force than HOTP.

 #### Authentication methods

 **Context-aware authentication** is an authentication method taking into account the location or time to allow